Cancer of the penis is rare. Its exact cause is unknown. However, certain risk factors include:

 - Weight loss

 - Difficulty in passing urine

-Penile cancer can metastasize (spread) to the lymph nodes, and treatment usually involves complex surgery that requires experience and expertise.
+Penile cancer can metastasize (spread) to the lymph nodes.
 Treatment includes:

+- Surgery.
 In the case of penis cancer, surgery usually involves a local excision, which is removal of a portion of the penis in order to examine the cells under a microscope.
-At Wake Forest Baptist Health, our doctors use microsurgery, so as little amount of tissue is removed as possible.
+At Wake Forest Baptist, our doctors use microsurgery, so as little amount of tissue is removed as possible.